bakr-mostafa/Java-Snake-Game/README.md

 # Java-Snake-Game
- A simple 2D snake game in java Using Java Swing and awt to display the game.
+ A simple 2-D snake game in java, using Java Swing and awt to display the game.